What will happen to my funds if Revolut goes bankrupt?

 How will Revolut’s bankruptcy affect my funds?

-As the account you hold with us is an electronic money account (not a bank account), your money is held in a safeguarded account with a regulated bank or high quality liquid assets.
-Your savings are deposited with partner banks and eligible deposits are protected up to £85k per bank.
+If the account you hold with us is an electronic money account with Revolut Ltd, your money is held in a safeguarded account with a regulated institution or high-quality liquid assets.
+Your savings are deposited with partner banks and eligible deposits are protected up to £120,000 per institution.

 Which Revolut entity am I registered to?